hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/SpatialNoiseModel.md

 ## Configuration

-As configuration, an xml file must be specified (via the _configFile_ tag) that validates by the [xml schema of the spatial noise model)(https://raw.githubusercontent.com/hydpy-dev/OpenDA/master/extensions/HydPyOpenDABBModelWrapper/src/main/resources/schemas/spatialNoiseModel.xsd).
+A xml file must be specified (via the _configFile_ tag) that validates by the [xml schema of the spatial noise model](https://raw.githubusercontent.com/hydpy-dev/OpenDA/master/extensions/HydPyOpenDABBModelWrapper/src/main/resources/schemas/spatialNoiseModel.xsd).
 The configuration essentially defines a list of (noise-) exchange items, a list of geometries which are referenced by the exchange items, and an (optional) simulation time span.

 For the general concept and the simulation time span, see the documentation and examples of the original maps noise model.

-### noise exchange items
+### Noise Items

-Each noise exchange item can be used within the state of a black box model instance and allows to defined the following
+Each noise item defines an exchange item that can be used within the state of a black box model instance and allows to defined the following
 attributes:
 * id: Unique identifier of this exchange item
-* quantity: name of the quantity this item represants
+* quantity: name of the quantity this item represents
 * unit: physical unit of the values
 * standardDeviation: the standard deviation used to compute white noise
 * timeCorrelationScale: FIXME